Transitioning From Offline To Online – Analog To Digital

 Potential Problems When Collecting Data

 Problems can also arise when teams use multiple different solutions for data collection, many of which don’t integrate with one another, creating duplicate data sets or incomplete data sets.
-Faced with limited capacity and resources, many organizations turn to free solutions like Excel, Google Forms, MailChimp, and Survey Monkey.
+Faced with limited capacity and resources, many organizations turn to free solutions like Excel or Google Forms.
 However, every step added to the process presents a risk for data duplication, omission or exposure.
 This disconnected and unacknowledged risk is often where failures, data breaches, and loss of data quality occurs.

 Data collection also impacts how sensitive data is stored, identified, and ultimately protected.
 Organizations that collect and use personal data bear legal and ethical responsibility for the handling and protection of this data.
 However, many are unaware of this responsibility, de-prioritize it, or believe they lack the resources to comply with the complex and nuanced requirements of applicable data privacy rules.